GabrielReisfeld/Proyecto-Curso-Desarrollo-Web/README.md

-# Proyecto Curso Desarrollo Web
+# Web Development Course Project
-Responsive Website of a Law Firm developed for a course of Web Design, where I learned HTML, CSS, SASS and Bootstrap.
+Responsive Website for a Law Firm developed in a course of Web Design, where I learned HTML, CSS, SASS and Bootstrap.